 If all of this still sounds very out of your introvert comfort zone there are still so many ways you can connect and promote your business brand in an introverted way.
 You probably have lots of ideas to share so could you record a podcast in the comfort of your own home or write a blog post?
 Mailing lists and blogs are both great ways to show the personality behind your business brand without putting yourself ‘too’ out there

 TOP TIPS for introvert entrepreneurs in business

 - Set yourself a challenge for the month and make sure this is something you know will help your business.

 - Embrace your high points of introvert energy and use those times to do the more extroverted things

 - Remember you are sharing your knowledge and this will help people focus on this as opposed to the scary thought of putting yourself out there.

-- Try to find events and ways to connect that feel ‘you’.
+- Try to find events and ways to connect that feel ‘you’ and are introvert friend.
 If you hate networking perhaps you could find a group, course, online Facebook community to get involved with.

-- Remember there are so many other introverts out there too so use this and show you are different to connect with them further.
+- Remember there are so many other introverts in business out there too so use this as support and inspiration and show you are different to connect with them further.

 - Make sure your brand and website are working hard for you and conveying your value.
 This means people will find you organically without you having to do a lot of networking.